skibblenybbles/PinterestPlus/README.md

 ## HTML5 example with asynchronous script loading

 Social sharing buttons are notorious for causing long page load times.
-These kind of problems are easily remedied by loading the required JavaScript files asynchronously.
+These kinds of problems are easily remedied by loading the required JavaScript files asynchronously.
 I recommend that you use a JavaScript library method for asynchronous script loading, such as jQuery's `$.getScript(...)` or Dojo's `require(...)`.
 But, for the sake of demonstration, I've used Google's async script loading code as a starting point to show how to do this with the PinterestPlust script.
 With a library, you won't need to use the `window.___pincfg.onready` callback hack as you'll see below.
 Rather, just use the library's callback methodology.

     <!DOCTYPE html>
     <html>